opensafely-core/job-runner/DEVELOPERS.md

 server](https://github.com/opensafely-core/job-server) by polling the job server.

 Jobs belong to a `workspace`.
-This describes the git repo containing the OpenSAFELY-compliant project under execution; the git branch, and which database to use.
+This describes the git repo containing the OpenSAFELY-compliant project under execution and the git branch.
 The workspace also acts as a kind of namespace for partitioning outputs of its jobs.
+Jobs can also target a specific database (such as in the case of TPP whether to use the database that include type-1-opt-outs).

 An OpenSAFELY-compliant repo must provide a `project.yaml` file which describes how a requested job should be converted into a command (& arguments)